GMLC-TDC/HELICS/docs/user-guide/webserver.md

 As a demo case there is a `brokerServerTestCase` executable built as part of the HELICS_EXAMPLES.
 Running this example starts a webserver on the localhost using port 80.

-Currently only queries are supported, though eventually the plan is to support other debugging and control actions via a similar interface.

 The response to queries is a string either in plain text or json.
 For example: